ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 c.
 To keep together, so far as conditions will permit, the job and the worker.

-Should the magnitude of the war warrant it, an additional operat- ing function will be that of supervision over the industrial education and mechanical training of labor required by industry for necessary expansion or in replacement of men taken into the armed forces.
+Should the magnitude of the war warrant it, an additional operating function will be that of supervision over the industrial education and mechanical training of labor required by industry for necessary expansion or in replacement of men taken into the armed forces.

 ## Section B. Authority